duereg/sublime-jsvalidate/README.md

 ##Run JsValidate on save

 By default, JsValidate does not run on save.
 To change, simply change the setting `run_on_save` for the project to `true`.

+##Error: unknown report format sublime.

+Seeing this error means you are using an outdated version of [EsValidate](http://github.com/duereg/esvalidate).
+Update to the latest version and this error should go away.